How do I become a Private Investigator?

 Secondly, great investigators have a burning desire to answer any question that is put to them only after a careful and determined effort to identify the facts and circumstances that contribute to a complete and unbiased explanation.
 We are in the business to provide facts, not opinions; we let our clients draw their own conclusions from our report.
 Oftentimes in order to get to those facts, we must be relentless in our pursuit of information.
 This is where logic meets creativity.
 Dead-ends often only require a different approach!

 Lastly, I believe that every investigator should possess a varied set of experiences and knowledge.
 One characterization of the private detective industry I can make is that by and large we represent a vastness of experience, skills, and trades.
 One of the most accomplished investigators I have ever met listed “Mom” on her resume.
 When she decided to become a private investigator she had no appreciable skills that she could put in her resume but through her own experiences she had developed an intuition that was almost never wrong and she could simplify complex problems into their most basic parts.
-I have personally hired a plumber, building contractor, car salesman, and a host of other seemingly unrelated career types into my own company, CompassPoint Investigations, because they had certain intangibles that made them great in this business!

 The bottom line is that anyone can train to become a wildly successful private investigator, just like one can train to become a barber or an attorney, but an aspiring detective has to bring some things to the table that cannot be easily taught: creativity, logic, the ability to communicate and an insatiable curiosity!